 Tuesday-Friday: 9am-12pm; 1pm-5pm

-* call to confirm.
+* subject to change, call to confirm.

 Lead Pastor Ward Parkinson: email@example.com or 204-712-5088